harisankar95/pathfinding3D/docs/USAGE.md

     AStarFinder path cost: 16.27062002292411
     ```

     As you can see, the `ThetaStarFinder` algorithm has a lower cost than the `AStarFinder` algorithm.
-Thus the `ThetaStarFinder` algorithm can be more efficient for certain applications.
+Thus the `ThetaStarFinder` algorithm can be more efficient for applications with any angle of movement.

 7. We can visualize the paths using `plotly` this time: